-- > The board's rationale for adopting the bylaw/charter amendment without shareholder ratification; - Disclosure by the company of any significant engagement with shareholders regarding the amendment; - > The level of impairment of shareholders' rights caused by the board's unilateral amendment to the bylaws/charter; - The board's track record with regard to unilateral board action on bylaw/charter amendments or other entrenchment provisions; - > The company's ownership structure; - > The company's existing governance provisions; - The timing of the board's amendment to the bylaws/charter in connection with a significant business development; and, - Other factors, as deemed appropriate, that may be relevant to determine the impact of the amendment on shareholders.
+- The board's rationale for adopting the bylaw/charter amendment without shareholder ratification; - Disclosure by the company of any significant engagement with shareholders regarding the amendment; - The level of impairment of shareholders' rights caused by the board's unilateral amendment to the bylaws/charter; - The board's track record with regard to unilateral board action on bylaw/charter amendments or other entrenchment provisions; - The company's ownership structure; - The company's existing governance provisions; - The timing of the board's amendment to the bylaws/charter in connection with a significant business development; and - Other factors, as deemed appropriate, that may be relevant to determine the impact of the amendment on shareholders.

 Unless the adverse amendment is reversed or submitted to a binding shareholder vote, in subsequent years vote case-by-case on director nominees.
-Generally vote against (except new nominees, who should be considered case-by-case) if the directors:
+Generally vote against directors (except new nominees, who should be considered case-by-case) if the board:

-- Classified the board; - Adopted supermajority vote requirements to amend the bylaws or charter; or - > Eliminated shareholders' ability to amend bylaws.
+- Classified the board; - Adopted supermajority vote requirements to amend the bylaws or charter; - Eliminated shareholders' ability to amend bylaws; - Adopted a fee-shifting provision; or - Adopted another provision deemed egregious.